Time-dependent dynamics in the confined lattice Lorentz gas

 \subsection{Obstructed biased motion}

 We consider the presence of hard, immobile obstacles randomly distributed on the lattice.
 The effects due the disordered lattice can be worked out exactly to first order in the obstacle density $n$ and for an arbitrary strength $F$ of the bias.
-In this section we we review the analytical technique based on the application of the scattering formalism in quantum mechanics (see e.g. \cite{Ballentine}) and originally developed in \cite{LF_2013, LF_2018} for the lattice Lorentz gas.
+In this section we review the analytical technique based on the application of the scattering formalism in quantum mechanics (see e.g. \cite{Ballentine}) and originally developed in \cite{LF_2013, LSF_2018, LSF_2018} for the lattice Lorentz gas.

 When the tracer attempts to jump onto an obstacle site, the tracer remains at its initial site before the jump.
 Thus, the obstacle cancels the transition from and to the unaccessible site.
 In order to take into account the obstacles, we split the Hamiltonian into the sum of a free contribution $\hat{H}_{0}$ describing the dynamics on the empty lattice and an interaction term $\hat{V}$ accounting for the disorder, i.e., $\hat{H}=\hat{H}_{0}+\hat{V}$.
 Let $\hat{v}(\textbf{s}_i) \equiv \hat{v}_i$ be the potential for a single impurity located at site $\textbf{s}_i$.
 Let $N_I$ be the number of such obstacles on the lattice, then the total potential $\hat{V}$ can be written as a sum over all single-obstacle potentials $\hat{v}_i$ with $\hat{V} = \sum_{i = 1}^{N_I} \hat{v}_i$, the density of the obstacle is thus $n= N_I/N$.
-Technically, a tracer starting its motion on an empty site will remain on an empty site, while if the motion would have started on a cluster of touching obstacles, then the trajectory will remain in such a cluster.
+Technically, a tracer beginning on an empty site will remain within the connected cluster of empty sites.